pipalacademy/pipal.in/templates/_events/2016/http-bottom-up.md

   September 18, 2016 (Sunday)
   9:00 AM to 4:00 PM

+brief:
+  Explore everything that happens behind the scenes of your favorite web framework.

 description: |
   HTTP Bottom Up is a two-day hands-on workshop to explore everything that happens behind the scenes of your favorite web framework.